Emergent Software

 Environment Setup

-To simulate a realistic and slightly constrained environment, I set up a Windows 10 VM with 2 cores and 8 GB of memory.
-I am running SQL Server 2019 CU 18 and Visual Studio Enterprise 2019.
-The SQL Server is set up using defaults, and everything is running on the C: Drive, including the database data and log files.
-This setup is intended to highlight performance changes under less-than-ideal conditions without exceeding my $150 dev subscription budget.
+To simulate a realistic and slightly constrained environment, I set up a Windows 10 virtual machine with 2 cores and 8 GB of memory.
+I used SQL Server 2019 CU18 and Visual Studio Enterprise 2019.
+SQL Server was installed with default settings, and everything ran on the C: drive, including the database data and log files.

 Creating Source and Destination Databases

 Using the following scripts, I created the source and destination databases, then created a Customer table with 10 million rows of random data from master.dbo.spt_values.
-Between SSIS package executions, I would drop and recreate the destination database and table.
+Between SSIS package executions, I dropped and recreated the destination database and table to keep each test consistent.

 USE master;